After a Weekend Shooting, Neighbors Pressure the Durham City Council to Help Close the Emerald City Ultra Bar and Lounge

-A weekend shooting outside a Durham club has prompted both a string of complaints to the Durham City Council—as well as a social media campaign in support of the venue.
+A weekend shooting outside a Durham club has prompted both a string of complaints to the Durham City Council and a social media campaign in support of the venue.

 Emails obtained by the INDY